What is RAAC?

 In late 2018, the Local Government Association (LGA) and the Department for Education (DfE) alerted all school building owners about the partial collapse of a flat roof at an Essex school constructed from RAAC roof planks, which occurred with little warning.
 Fortunately, this occurred at the weekend when the building was unoccupied.
 All schools and education estates were advised to immediately assess their assets to identify any RAAC roofs, perform a risk assessment and take remedial action where necessary.

-As there is no central register of buildings that use RAAC roof planks, a physical inspection is the best way to identify if your roof deck is constructed using RAAC.
-An owner or building manager can take some steps to assess the probability that they may have a RAAC roof deck…
+As there is no central register of buildings that use RAAC roof planks, a physical inspection by a qualified structural engineer or building surveyor is the best way to identify if your roof deck is constructed using RAAC.
+An owner or building manager can take some steps to assess the probability that they may have a RAAC roof deck

 If a RAAC structure is identified, we will always recommend to our clients that the RAAC roof deck should be completely removed and replaced with a suitable timber or metal deck, keeping your building safe and protected for years to come.